How to Check and Change Engine Coolant

 19 Jan 2021 by Megan Maxwell

-Have you heard people talking about the importance of regularly changing your engine coolant, but not really understand what it does or why you need to change it?
-In this article, we aim to explain the importance of engine coolant checks as well as looking at what engine coolant is and what it does for your car.
+Have you heard people talking about the importance of regularly changing your engine coolant, but not really understanding what it does or why you need to change it?
+In this article, we aim to explain the importance of engine coolant checks as well as look at what engine coolant is and what it does for your car.

 We will also explain how to drain engine coolant and replenish your car with fresh engine coolant.
 For many people, this is something best left to the experts.
 But it’s always good to know what is happening when you take your car to the garage.